 Generally we trade Index-based ETFs.
 The ETFs are designed the replicate, before fund fees, the daily movements of common Equity and Bond based indices.

 Fidelity Clearing and Custody Solutions is a service provider to Porter Investments, Inc. Securities in accounts carried by National Financial Services LLC (NFS), a Fidelity Investments Company, are protected in accordance with the Securities Investor Protection Corporation (SIPC) up to $500,000.
-For claims filed on or after July 22, 2010, the $500,000 total amount of SIPC protection is inclusive of up to $250,000 protection on claims for cash, subject to periodic adjustments for inflation in accordance with terms of the SIPC statute and approval by SIPC’s board of directors.
+The $500,000 total amount of SIPC protection is inclusive of up to $250,000 protection on claims for cash, subject to periodic adjustments for inflation in accordance with terms of the SIPC statute and approval by SIPC’s board of directors.
 NFS also has arranged for coverage above these limits.
 Neither coverage protects against a decline in the market value of securities, nor does either coverage extend to certain securities that are considered ineligible for coverage.
 For more details on SIPC, or to request a SIPC brochure, visit www.sipc.org or call 202.371.8300.

 "excess of sipc" coverage

 In addition to SIPC protection, NFS provides for brokerage accounts additional “excess of SIPC” coverage through Lloyd’s of London, together with other insurers.¹